 - Majors and minors may transfer into their major/minor no more than two approved courses from other institutions, St. Lawrence departments and programs outside the sociology department, or University-approved study abroad/off-campus programs.
 Permission from the department chair is required for transfer. - 2.
 Majors and minors may count no more than one SOC 390, Independent Study, courses toward their major/minor. - 3.
-Majors and minors may count no more than two SOC 290, Independent Study, courses toward their major/minor. - Majors and minors may count no more than two SOC 390, Independent Study, courses toward their major/minor. - 5.
-Core courses for the major (theory, research methods, and Capstone seminars/projects) must be taken in the department.
+Majors and minors may count no more than two SOC 290, Independent Study, courses toward their major/minor - 4.
+No more than a total of two SOC 290/390 Independent Study courses can be applied to the major/minor. - 5.
+Core courses for the major (theory, research methods, and Advanced Topic seminars/projects must be taken in the department.